Bolexzy/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-# Networking basics
+# Networking basics 1

 Project done during Full Stack Software Engineering studies at Alx Africa.
-It aims to learn about what is an OSI model, LAN, WAN, IP address, localhost, subnet and TCP/UDP.
+It aims to learn about what is  localhost/127.0.0.1, what is 0.0.0.0, what is /etc/hosts and how to display the machine's active network interfaces.

 ## Technologies
 - Scripts written in Bash 5.0.17(1)